-We have audited the accompanying statements of net assets available for benefits of United States Steel Corporation Savings Fund Plan for Salaried Employees (the "Plan") as of December 31, 2020 and 2019 and the related statements of changes in net assets available for benefits for the years then ended, including the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2020 and 2019, and the changes in net assets available for benefits for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of net assets available for benefits of United States Steel Corporation Savings Fund Plan for Salaried Employees (the "Plan") as of December 31, 2021 and 2020 and the related statement of changes in net assets available for benefits for the year ended December 31, 2021, including the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2021 and 2020, and the changes in net assets available for benefits for the year ended December 31, 2021 in conformity with accounting principles generally accepted in the United States of America.